Madic-/Sway-DE/README.md

 | Make current container fullscreen | $mod+Shift+f |
 | Screenshot | $mod+Shift+s |

-## Custom config
+## Custom Sway configuration

-All config/sway.d/99_*.conf files are ignored in git.
+In git all config/sway.d/99_*.conf files are ignored.
 You can add your own config there.